commandpostsoft/SwiftSideMenu/README.md

 [![License](https://img.shields.io/cocoapods/l/SideMenu.svg?style=flat-square)](http://cocoapods.org/pods/SideMenu)
 [![Platform](https://img.shields.io/cocoapods/p/SideMenu.svg?style=flat-square)](http://cocoapods.org/pods/SideMenu)

+## 🔧 Fork Notice

+This is a maintained fork of [jonkykong/SideMenu](https://github.com/jonkykong/SideMenu) with additional bug fixes and improvements from the community.
+Version **6.5.1** includes three important fixes that were pending in the upstream repository.

 ### If you like SideMenu, give it a ★ at the top right of this page.
 #### SideMenu needs your help!
 If you're a skilled iOS developer and want to help maintain this repository and answer issues asked by the community, please [send me an email](mailto:yo@massappeal.co?subject=I%20Want%20To%20Help!).